Is there a trick to getting a high score on the ACT?

 Are the modifications to the ACT testing if a student has a learning disability that may make testing difficult (like dyslexia)?

 Yes indeed.
 The real key is to get them as soon as possible, because the ACT is notorious for making the process a bit challenging.
-I actually have a full, free guide on the topic here: getting extra time and special accommodations on the ACT.
 They offer special accommodations for a wide variety of challenges, and if you have dyslexia, ADD, or any other sort of learning disability or physical disability that interferes with your ability to get a high score, you owe it to yourself to secure any accommodations that you can.
 Speak with your school and start the process today, if possible – the longer you wait, the more challenging it becomes, and I’ve seen these special accommodations make a huge difference for my students.
 Unfortunately, I’ve also seen families wait too long to start the process and get denied the opportunities that they truly deserve.